Code-Institute-Submissions/tamirgen-RPC-game_NovResub/README.md

 ### The Game Results

-* When a user clicks on a button and chooses an option, it will show on the player side.
+* When a user clicks on a button and chooses an option, it will show on the player's side.
-* The javascript code will choose a random option for the computer, and the score will update in the results section.
+* The JavaScript code will choose a random option for the computer, and the score will update in the results section.
-* The results are clear and provide the user a clear view of who is leading in the game.
+* The results are clear and provide the user a with a summery view of who is leading in the game.
 ![game results](https://github.com/tamirgen/RPC-game/blob/main/assets/media/GAME%20RESOULTS-SS.jpg?raw=true)

 ### The game result statements

-* After each round the game is provides a statement of the game result:
+* After each round the game provides a statement of the game result:
-  * If the player wins, the statement is: "You win! well done".
+  * In case the player wins, the statement is: "You win! well done".
-  * If the computer wins, the statement is: "Computer wins!".
+  * In case the computer wins, the statement is: "Computer wins!".
-  * If there is a draw, the statement is: "It's a draw...".
+  * In case there is a draw, the statement is: "It's a draw...".
   ![results statements](https://github.com/tamirgen/RPC-game/blob/main/assets/media/RPC-GANE-RESULT%20STATEMENT.jpg?raw=true)

 ### The games rules

-* The rules have a black background color that is different than the rest of the game, so it is easy to see and is located at the top of the page.
+* The rules are on a black background which is different from the rest of the game, so it is easy to see and is located at the top of the page.
 * It explains the rules of the game, so it is an important part of the game.
 ![the rules of the game](https://github.com/tamirgen/RPC-game/blob/main/assets/media/GAME-RULES.jpg?raw=true)

 ### Features for the future

-* Add who wins comment above the icons.
-* Add intro to the game before the games page is loaded.
+* To add intro to the game before the games page is loaded.

 ## Testing
 ----------